 I tried different network shapes, a ball, a sausage and a dounught.
 All produced interesting variations.
 Jonathan, a colleague at work, said it reminded him of Conway’s Game of Life.
 I had to agree with him.

-Now all I needed was a way to plug my robots into it.
+Now all I had to do was to plug my robot into it.